 Like everybody else, I feel the threat of higher inflation.
 A tank of gas cost me $58 last week.
 For the longest time it was $30-35.
 I still remember the exact gas station where I filled up when it crossed $40 for the first time a few years ago.
 Pretty soon it will be over $60.
 I don’t even have a big car.

 The price for inflation protection actually came down lately.
-The following chart shows the yield on 20-year TIPS (click on it to enlarge).
+The following chart shows the yield on 20-year TIPS.
 A higher yield means a lower price.

 Source: Federal Reserve Bank of St. Louis.